COHEED AND CAMBRIA

 COHEED AND CAMBRIA picture

-Coheed and Cambria are an American hard rock band formed in 2001 from the ashes of Shabütie in Hudson Valley, New York.
+Coheed and Cambria are an American heavy alternative/progressive rock band formed in 2001 from the ashes of Shabütie in Hudson Valley, New York.
 Their style is a progressively inclined alternative hard rock with several metal elements in it.
 Given the many-sidedness of their style, the band have been described as both a hard rock band, a progressive rock band, a heavy metal band, post-punk, and an alternative metal band.

 They are known for basing their entire lyrical universe on a science fiction story line called "The Armory Wars" which is also the underlying storyline of a comic book series and a novel, both of which were written by frontman Claudio Sanchez.

-Thanks to Time Signature for the addition
+Thanks to Time Signature for the addition and adg211288, 666sharon666 for the updates

 COHEED AND CAMBRIA Online Videos